Pkcs11Interop/Pkcs11Interop/README.md

 * implements .NET wrapper for unmanaged PKCS#11 libraries
 * is compliant with [PKCS#11 v2.40](https://github.com/Pkcs11Interop/PKCS11-SPECS/tree/master/v2.40) specification and PKCS#11 URI scheme defined in [RFC 7512](https://github.com/Pkcs11Interop/PKCS11-SPECS/tree/master/RELATED/RFC7512)
-* is compatible with .NET Framework 2.0 and higher, .NET Core, Mono, Xamarin and Silverlight5
+* is compatible with .NET Framework 2.0 and higher, .NET Core, Mono and Xamarin
 * is supported on Windows, Linux, Mac OS X, Android and iOS
 * is supported on both 32-bit and 64-bit platforms
 * is open source and completely free for commercial use